Skip to main content

 Key Criteria for a Reasonably Designed Program

 To ensure a wellness program is both effective and lawful, it should be built around a clear set of guiding principles that align with the ADA’s requirements.
-These elements demonstrate a commitment to that goes beyond mere compliance.
+These elements demonstrate a commitment to employee health that goes beyond mere compliance.

 • Purposeful Design ∞ The program must have a clear, evidence-informed intention.
 It should be constructed based on established health principles and have a logical connection to improving health or preventing disease.
 For instance, offering smoking cessation programs with a reasonable incentive is a classic example of a well-designed, health-contingent program.